yoyocicada/workflow-dashboard/README.md

 workflow-dashboard
 ==================

-a workflow dashboard for oozie pipeline process.
+a generic web logger that displays pipeline process triggered from sh script.